MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-5.md

     >Remember, if you change the path of your "images" folder, you need to update the json in your manifest file to reflect your changes.

-    Using our Knowzy [ASP.NET](https://www.asp.net/) project the easiest way to add new content to a project is to drag and drop the contents from the file explorer into the solutions explorer of your project.
+    Using our Knowzy [ASP.NET](https://www.asp.net/) project the easiest way to add new content to a project is to drag and drop the content from the file explorer into the solution explorer of your project.
 ![Provide a URL](../media/Picture29.jpg)

-4. 4.
-Reference the manifest in your **/Views/Shared/_Layout.cshtml** page with a link tag:
+4. Reference the manifest in your **/Views/Shared/_Layout.cshtml** page with a link tag:

     ````html
     <link rel="manifest" href="manifest.json">